Pioneer Elite Laserdisc Player CLD-97 Repair, AC-3 RF Out and DNR Mod

 As of the time of this writing there are two sellers on Ebay who make and sell these mod boards.
 I decided to get the board from swilber because it includes logic for the muting circuit.
 While the circuit itself has been floating around on the Internet for some time, the design files necessary to order them from a fab house like OSHPark or JCLPCB aren't readily available.
 The seller assures me he plans to open-source the files on Github in the near future.
 I'll try to update this post when/if he does.

 After looking at what the mod circuit does, it's apparent that the AC-3 RF output is considerably less specialized than I had originally assumed.
-The mod is a transistor in an emitter-follower configuration that, in essence, just copies the whole RF signal coming out of the Laser and makes it available to a port on the back of the machine.
+The mod is a transistor in an emitter-follower configuration that, in essence, just copies the whole RF signal at the test point and makes it available to a port on the back of the machine.
 I had always assumed that some special filtering was happening inside the player to identify and isolate AC-3 signals, and output JUST the RF-encoded audio, but apparently all of that filtering happens on the demodulator side.

 This seemed to be a good place to attach the mod board.
 It's thin enough that it won't contact the player lid when reassembled.
 (But I did insulate the top of it with Kapton tape before reassembly just to be safe).